-A combination of event-based time diary, participatory sketching, gamification strategies, and supplementary post-hoc Facebook Insights analysis was used to assess the impact of the BREAKAWAY game and 5-day youth camps in El Salvador.
+BREAKAWAY is the first attempt adapting the Sabido methodology of using entertainment media for social change in video games.
+Centered on role modeling through game characters, message delivery via carefully designed character dialogues, and decision points for deliberate choices, this study used a combination of event-based time diary, participatory sketching, gamification strategies, and post-hoc Facebook Insights analysis to assess the impact of the BREAKAWAY game and youth camps in El Salvador.
 Our results suggest that they were a great success.
-The experience had a profound impact on the young campers and trained local facilitators in terms of awareness, knowledge, attitude, skill building, and initiation of behavioral change regarding gender inequality and VAWG.
-Through game play around the main characters and their dialogues in various challenging situations, participants formed their understanding of the good qualities of sportsmanship, debated about the rationale of different decision-making processes, wrote individual letters to the abusive character, and co-constructed RESPECT acrostic poems/rap songs.
+The experience had a profound impact on the campers in terms of awareness, knowledge, attitude, skill building, and initiation of behavioral change regarding gender inequality and VAWG.
+Participants debated about different consequences of decision-making, wrote individual letters to the abusive character, co-constructed RESPECT acrostic poems that turned into rap songs, and formed their understanding of good qualities of sportsmanship.
 They showed empathy and sympathy to the characters that were mistreated in the game episodes and admiration and approval for the positive role models.
 They were also able to sketch out real-life bullying scenarios and demonstrate some of the VAWG strategies they learned from the game and camp activities.

-The gamification strategies proved to be engaging for the youth participants, particularly the soccer player stickers.
-The significant result of participants voluntarily choosing more female than male soccer player stickers suggested that the BREAKAWAY game and youth camps indeed opened the participants' eyes and transformed their perceptions of gender roles and norms.
-The sex specific sub-analyses also revealed that girls chose significantly more female soccer player stickers, perhaps an indication of empowerment; and boys chose a substantial number of female soccer player stickers as well, showing the potential for openness to gender equality.
+The gamification strategies, especially the soccer player stickers, were proved to be engaging for the youth participants.
+The result of participants voluntarily choosing more female than male soccer player stickers suggested that the BREAKAWAY game and youth camps indeed opened the participants' eyes and transformed their perceptions of gender roles and norms.
+The sex specific sub-analyses also revealed that girls chose significantly more female soccer player stickers, indicating a sense of empowerment; and boys chose a substantial number of female soccer player stickers as well, showing the potential for openness to gender equality.
 The Facebook Insights also suggested that the BREAKAWAY youth camps in El Salvador attracted a global audience and initiated a vibrant online community that allows for continued communication and collaboration for future endeavors.